huseyinokanozturk/snn-scratch-engine/README.md

 This project is a biologically plausible **Spiking Neural Network (SNN)** simulation engine built entirely from scratch using **Python** and **NumPy**.
 Rather than using high-level frameworks like PyTorch, I am building the mathematical backend to analyze the core dynamics of Third Generation Neural Networks.

-The primary goal of Project VITALIS is to create an **autonomous agent** capable of navigation and survival.
+The primary goal of RHEO SNN is to create an **autonomous agent** capable of navigation and survival.
 Unlike traditional AI agents that optimize solely for reward, this agent operates under **metabolic constraints**.
 It must manage its energy levels, utilize sleep cycles for memory consolidation, and adapt its learning rate based on environmental context (hunger/satiety).

 ## Key Features & Biological Mechanisms